National Health Insurance

 Beginning to receive welfare assistanceNHI Insurance Eligibility Certificate, welfare assistance start notification

-When head of household or name changes
+When there is a change of household head or name

 When a household is divided or comes together